GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

 ```

 This will:
-1. Package the deployable `Prime-flask` application.
+1. Package the deployable `Prime-flask` application, making it ready to be copied to [Google Cloud Storage](https://cloud.google.com/storage/).
-1. Create the container image and push it to the private [Container Registry (GCR)](https://cloud.google.com/container-registry/) for your project.
+1. Create the container image via [Google Cloud Build](https://cloud.google.com/cloud-build/) and push it to the private [Container Registry (GCR)](https://cloud.google.com/container-registry/) for your project.
 1. Generate an appropriate configuration for [Terraform](https://www.terraform.io).
-1. Execute Terraform which creates the three deployments.
+1. Execute Terraform which creates the scenarios we outlined above.

+Terraform creating single VM, COS VM, and GKE cluster:

 ![screenshot](./images/setup.png)

+Terraform outputs showing prime and factorial endpoints for Debian VM and COS system:

 ![screenshot](./images/setup-2.png)

+Kubernetes Cluster and [Prime-flask](container/prime-flask-server.py) service are up:

 ![screenshot](./images/setup-success.png)